Healthy Indoor Environments in Schools During the COVID-19 Pandemic and Beyond

 - Train and Educate Staff Members

 EPA’s coronavirus web area is EPA’s main resource for guidance, resources, and frequently asked questions on COVID-19, as well as links to important information on COVID-19 from other federal agencies.
-The web area includes a variety of indoor air topics that will be helpful for school reopening, including:
+The web area includes a variety of indoor air topics, including:

 - Indoor Air and Coronavirus (COVID-19)